-These two super exciting and highly popular cities are within easy reach of each other via the high speed Eurostar service.
-With regular daily services linking the two metropoles across the English Channel, you can have breakfast in London, lunch and a spot of shopping and gallery viewing in Paris before returning for your theatre play at London’s West End!
+These two super exciting and highly popular cities are within easy reach of each other via the high-speed Eurostar service.
+With regular daily services linking the two metropolis across the English Channel, you can have breakfast in London, lunch and a spot of shopping and gallery viewing in Paris before returning for your West End theatre play.
 Only 2h 15m each way, consider spoiling yourself by travelling in Business Premier or Standard Premier Class.

 Toulouse – Barcelona (3h 12m)

-When visiting a city that is so close to a neighbouring country, it is almost impossible to hold yourself back from crossing it.
+When visiting a city that borders a neighbouring country, it’s almost impossible not to cross over for a look-see.
 Trust us, we know the feeling all too well!
-One of our favourite things to do is dart between Toulouse and Barcelona, only a 3h 12m train ride from each other.
+One of our favourite things to do is dart between Toulouse and Barcelona, only a 3h 12m train ride away from each other.
 Enjoying the best of the French villages and cuisine before hopping over to España for some vibrant beach and nightlife is made easy with the France-Spain High-Speed service.

 Paris – Amsterdam (3h 17m)

-From the city of love and lights to the city of canals, this twin city pairing is one of the most popular locals and travellers alike.
-While any time is a great time to go, we think springtime is best as you can easily include a visit to the tulip fields of Keukenhof from Amsterdam.
+From the City of Love and Lights to the City of Canals, this twin city pairing is one of the most popular among locals and travellers alike.
+While any time is a great time to go, we think springtime is best, so you can easily include a visit to the tulip fields of Keukenhof from Amsterdam.
 A journey that takes just 3h 17m on the Thalys high-speed train, you’ll be going from croissants to canals (and flowers) in absolutely no time at all!